![]() |

 Because the seal is made of a natural material (leather) its effective life span is limited.

-Aggressive modern fuel do the rest and before you know, the ancient seal is worn and crumbles to parts.
+Aggressive modern fuel do the rest and before you know, the ancient seal is worn and crumbles to bits.

-Time to swap the seal as it is vital to the perfect operation of the carburetor.
+Then it's time to swap the seal as it is vital to the perfect operation of the carburetor and your engine.

-Every time you depress the throttle pedal the piston injects a small amount of fuel in the air stream which prevents the engine from "drowning in air".
+Every time you depress the throttle pedal the piston injects a small amount of fuel in the air stream which prevents the engine from "drowning in air" and stalling.

 When the seal no longer properly seals, the engine will lack this small amount of fuel and becomes almost undriveable.

-If you want to go the easy way, you could replace the complete piston with seal.
+If you want to go the easy way, you could replace the complete plunger with seal.

 You can find those HERE.